Discover the BEST day trip from Dubrovnik, Croatia PLUS why I nixed the others! This post is a must-read if you have an extra day in the city.

 My Experience with Dubrovnik Wine Tours

 The tour included pick-up and drop-off at our hotel, which was very convenient.
 I was impressed with our transportation (spacious minibus, immaculately clean, AC) and the fact that we had a driver and a tour guide (the guide is the driver with most tours).
-This allowed our guide, Mario, to have wonderful and fully focused conversations with us.
+This allowed our guide, Mario, to have insightful and fully focused conversations with us.

 Like wine?
 You might also be interested in: